-In this Technical Code, unless otherwise stated, a reference to Western Power refers to the Transmission Division of Western Power for the South West Transmission Network and refers to the Transmission Section of the Pilbara Power Division of Western Power for the North West Transmission Network.
+In this Technical Code, unless otherwise stated, a reference to Western Power refers to the Networks Business Unit of Western Power for the South West Interconnected System and refers to Pilbara Branch of Western Power for the North West Interconnected System.
+Other business units of Western Power are "users" under the Code.

-- 1.2.1 This Code applies to: - (a) Western Power in its role as the operator of the electricity transmission network;
+This Code applies to:

+(a) Western Power in its role as the operator of the electricity transmission network: